Tools and Work Aids For lecturers

 Working with Videos - Use Case Scenarios in Teaching and Research

-The students learn the learning content at home with the help of videos or podcasts.
+The students work on the learning content at home with the help of instructional videos or podcasts.
 The knowledge is processed, deepened, or applied during the course under the teacher's supervision.
 More...

 The Annotation Tool of Opencast is available for analyzing videos in teaching and research.
 The analysis is performed online and accessed via ILIAS.
 Possible application scenarios include case-based learning with video cases, enhanced podcasts, or video analysis for research purposes.
 More...

-The recordings made of students during task completion (e.g. communication training or rhetoric courses) represent a promising source for reflective learning.
-By adopting the technical solutions offered by the University of Berne, both video-based self-reflection and video-based peer coaching are feasible.
+If students are recorded while completing a task (e.g., during communication training or in rhetoric courses), these videos represent a promising source for reflective learning.
+With the solutions provided by the University of Bern, both video-based self-reflection and video-based peer coaching are possible.
+Thanks to the individual rights management in ILIAS, students only see their own video (or their partner's video) and can analyze it in video annotation mode.
 More...

 Video communication